Support Page Content

 - or supplement any of our other scholarship programs

 Interested in creating a new scholarship or program?
 Perhaps you're interested in contributing to the new Science Complex, Planetarium, or Observatory?
 Maybe you want to discuss how recurring donations can impact our students?
-Feel free to reach out to Prof. Chris Taylor, Department Chair, or Jennifer Navarro, Director of Development to set up a meeting to see how we can help you implement your plan.
+Feel free to reach out to Prof. Chris Taylor, Department Chair to set up a meeting to see how we can help you implement your plan.